Wyoming Board of Professional Geologists

 Application Forms

-Thank you for your interest in certification as a geologist-in-training or licensure as a professional geologist in Wyoming.
-You are required to have successfully passed the Field Geologist (FG) exam before applying for Professional Geologist (PG) licensure.
-These exams may be applied for concurrent examination.
-To ensure you have met Wyoming requirements needed for submission of your application, please take time to verify that you have downloaded and addressed each of the following items:
+You are required to have successfully passed the Field Geologist (FG) exam before or concurrent with your application for the Professional Geologist (PG) licensure.
+These exams may be taken concurrently.
+To ensure you have met the Wyoming requirements needed to sit for an exam, please take time to verify that you have downloaded and addressed each of the following items listed below.
+All application requirements can be accepted through email.

 Application Fees

-Applying for your geologist-in-training certification (successful completion required to meet the PG application): $35.00
+Applying for your geologist-in-training certification (successful completion required to meet the PG application) by exam: $35.00

-In order to qualify for professional licensure you must first have your geologist-in-training certification.
-However, you may apply for both exams if all requirements are met.
+In order to qualify for professional licensure you must first have completed your geologist-in-training certification from any state with ASBOG certification.
+However, you may apply for both exams simultaneously if all requirements are met.
 The application fee for both exams is $110.00.
-Following approval of your Wyoming application, you will receive contact from the board office notifying you that you've met all requirements to sit for the exam(s).
+Following requirements approval of your Wyoming application, you will receive contact from the board office notifying you that you've met all requirements to sit for the exam(s).
 You will also receive further steps to register, schedule and submit payment for your computer-based testing.

 REMEMBER: If your Wyoming PG license was earned prior to 1991 by being grandfathered, you must maintain an active license, renewing annually, to avoid losing your professional status, which will require passing the ASBOG exams to be returned to active status again.